**Our open mornings for 2025 are now live and booking fast! To secure your visit please call the school on 01730825388**

 I am very pleased to welcome year 3 and year 4 pupils back to school as Rowan Class.
 I am really excited about the year ahead and I am very much looking forward to getting to know everyone.
 There is a lot to look forward to, with many interesting areas of learning planned for this academic year.

 The adults working in Rowan class 2025 to 2026 are myself, Mrs Fielder and our wonderful teaching assistant Mrs Truman.
-On Wednesdays my leadership and planning time will be covered by Mrs Fourie.
+On Wednesdays my leadership and planning time will be covered by Mrs Fox-Reynolds.
 Mr Gardener will also have the class for an hour of PE on this day too.

-AUTUMN TERM ONE
+AUTUMN TERM TWO

 WEEKLY NEWS